-We are in the process of carrying out a full review of all our procurement policies and procedures to ensure our standards are fully compliant with all relevant legislation including modern slavery and reflecting our zero-tolerance approach to modern slavery and human trafficking.
+In 2021, we began a full review of all our procurement policies and procedures to ensure our standards are fully compliant with all relevant legislation including modern slavery and reflecting our zero-tolerance approach to modern slavery and human trafficking.

-All our standard contracts will contain clauses and contractual requirements that our suppliers do not engage in any activity that is contrary to the Act.
+All our standard contracts are being reviewed to ensure that they contain clauses and contractual requirements that our suppliers do not engage in any activity that is contrary to the Act.
 Over time, we will achieve the inclusion of the contractual requirement in all supplier relationships.

-A register of all contracts will be maintained by the Corproate Governance Team and all new suppliers will be required to meet our eligibility criteria including modern slavery.
+A register of all contracts is in place and maintained by the Corporate Governance Team.
+All new suppliers will be required to meet our eligibility criteria including modern slavery.